Skip to main content

 Tue 9th June: Trek from Kitumbeine to Gelai (18km)

-Wed 10th June: Trek from Gelai to Lake Natron (14km) followed by WWF project orientation
+Wed 10th June: Trek in the Gelai region (14km) followed by WWF project orientation

-Fri 12th June: Morning project visit prior to evening departure from Kilimanjaro
+Fri 12th June: Morning project visits prior to evening departure from Kilimanjaro

 Sat 13th June: Early morning arrival back into London Heathrow